-SOFIE Bio recieves $1.8M Phase II SBIR grant
+SOFIE Bio receives $1.8M Phase II SBIR grant

 CULVER CITY, CA., October 2nd, 2013 – SOFIE BIOSCIENCES, an emerging in vivo imaging diagnostics company focused on Positron Emission Tomography (PET) probes, scanners and chemistry systems, announced today that the National Institute of Health has awarded the company a grant under the Small Business Innovation Research (SBIR) program.
 This Phase II award, for approximately $1.8M over three years, will be administered by the National Institute of Mental Health (NIMH) to support the development of the first digital chip technology for the rapid and easy synthesis of PET probes for neurobiology applications.
 "This award is further validation of the potential for digital microfluidics to have a significant impact in research and patient care.
 It also comes in the wake of Illumina's acquisition of Advanced Liquid Logic for next-generation sequencing based on the same digital fluidic handling principle known as electrowetting on dielectric (EWOD)”, said Patrick Phelps, President & CEO.